 The Z18 comes pre-leveled although the assisted build plate feature is easy to use and guides the user through each step of the process instructing the user to tighten screws based on blinking LEDs.
-Plugging in the USB cable and firing up MakerBot Print also triggered a firmware update, which is a good sign of ongoing support.
+Plugging in the USB cable and firing up MakerBot Print also triggered a firmware update, which is a good sign of constant support.

 At first, the print quality of the Replicator Z18 was nothing short of disappointing with successive botched prints.
 Eager to get the most out of the printer, we contacted MakerBot support who walked us through leveling the bed assisted by the LCD instructions.
 A few twists of screws later and we were back in business.
 It had dislodged in transit.

-From here onward, the print quality was nothing short of spectacular.
+From here onward, the print quality was nothing short of astonishing.
 Regardless of the size of the print, the Z18 produced blemish-free, smooth prints with details worthy of its marketing as a professional grade printer.
 The Smart Extruder + makes all the difference and gone are the days of joyless troubleshooting that defined earlier models of the Z18.

-Where the Z18 loses points is when we consider its speed: it’s a slow printer, and although faster than previous iterations, it still lags behind similarly priced printers.
+Where the Z18 loses points is when we consider its speed: it’s a slow printer, and although faster than previous iterations, it is still way behind similarly priced printers.
 Equally, it takes a while to warm up and get printing.
 We understand that upcoming firmware updates will attempt to increase the speed, so MakerBot is aware of the issue and is working towards a solution.

-From our experience, the support from MakerBot is of the highest caliber and the folks we spoke to were not only friendly and knowledgeable but eager to help us get the most out of the Replicator Z18.
+From our experience, the support from MakerBot is of the highest caliber and the people we spoke to were not only friendly and knowledgeable but eager to help us get the most out of the Replicator Z18.